-A Pennsylvania nursing home is not the same kind of facility as a Personal Care Home or an Assisted Living Residence, even though families often use the three names interchangeably.
-It is the one residential setting in PA where Medicaid actually pays the bill for long-stay custodial care.
+Nursing homes in Pennsylvania are not the same kind of facility as a Personal Care Home or an Assisted Living Residence, even though families often use the three names interchangeably.
+A nursing home is the one residential setting in PA where Medicaid actually pays the bill for long-stay custodial care.
 This guide walks through how PA nursing facilities are licensed, what they cost in 2026, how PA Medicaid pays through Community HealthChoices, the spousal-impoverishment and estate-recovery rules that govern long-term stays, and how to pick a facility you can trust.

 Start with what sets the three settings apart, because the distinction drives everything that follows.
 PA nursing facilities are licensed by the PA Department of Health under 28 Pa.
 Code Chapter 201, federally certified under 42 CFR Part 483 as either a Medicare Skilled Nursing Facility, a Medicaid Nursing Facility, or both, and operated under the Federal Nursing Home Reform Act of 1987 (OBRA-87, codified at 42 USC §§ 1395i-3 and 1396r).
 PA Personal Care Homes and Assisted Living Residences are licensed by the Department of Human Services under entirely different chapters (55 Pa.
 Code 2600 and 2800).
 Different agency.
 Different regulations.
 Different acuity.
 And critically different funding: a nursing facility is the one residential setting in PA where Medicaid actually pays the bill for long-stay custodial care.
 PCH and ALR are private-pay settings; an NF is the path most PA families end up on for advanced long-term care.